ShiJbey/TDRS/README.md

 ### How do I persist data between scenes

 Unity-TDRS does not offer a particular solution for persisting social data between scenes.
 This task is left to the discretion of the user.
 If you have ideas for a solution, please create a GitHub issue explaining your approach.

-## To-Do List

-- [ ] Write unit tests for adding and removing traits.
-- [ ] Write unit tests for adding and removing social rules.
-- [ ] Write unit tests for loading trait information from YAML.
-- [ ] Write unit tests for TDRSManager public interface methods.
-- [x] Add default implementations for basic effects
-- [x] Implement a custom inspector for `TDRSEntity` components to display stat, trait, and relationship data.
-- [ ] Implement social event system.

-## Building a package distribution

-This project uses a Python script to facilitate creating package distributions.
-It can be found at `Scripts/build_distro.py`.
-Running this script will create a new `.tgz` archive in the `dist/` directory.